ublue-os/website/docs/images.md

     If you're coming from an existing Fedora installation **please ensure you remove layered packages before rebasing!** If you're not familiar with the usage of rpm-ostree we strongly recommend [reading the documentation](https://coreos.github.io/rpm-ostree/).

+## Preparing to Rebase

+1. `rpm-ostree reset` will remove all your layered packages and prepare for rebasing.
+2. Rebase to an *unsigned* Universal Blue image, this will ensure that you have the proper keys and policies on your machine:

+        rpm-ostree ostree-unverified-registry:ghcr.io/ublue-os/silverblue-main

+3. Then reboot, next rebase to a signed image of your choice below:

 ## Image List

 {!_generated_image_list.md!}